 - Assemble a writing team.
 It takes a team to write a readable document.
 Team members should include one or more subject matter experts along with a plain language writer who not only knows how to write clearly but also advocates for the needs of readers.
 Sometimes the subject matter expert and plain language writer are the same.
 But neither can truly represent those who may be reading this document for the first, and perhaps only, time.
 Make sure that your writing team also includes likely readers as they are the true experts about what is understandable, doable, engaging, and relevant.

 - Be clear about your document’s goals.
-My favorite series of questions to ask at the start of a writing project is: “As a result of reading this document, what do you hope or expect that readers will know, do, and feel?”
-To me, those answers are key as readers not only need facts but also must understand what to do and feel that doing so matters.
+My favorite series of questions at the start of any writing project is, “As a result of reading this document, what do you hope or expect that readers will know, do, and feel?”
+The answers then guide my writing as readers not only need to know basic facts but also must understand what to do and feel that taking these actions matters.

 - Limit information.
-You know a lot about this topic and want your readers to learn a lot, too.
-But it isn’t helpful to overload readers with too much information.
+You know a lot about this topic and want your readers to learn, too.
+But it isn’t often helpful to overload readers with too much information.
 Most readers can only retain a limited amount at one time.
 Usually, this is just 3 to 5 key points.
 Prioritize those points and then include resources for readers who want to learn more.

 Want to learn more about communicating health information in ways that patients, caregivers, and the public can understand?
 Helen Osborne can help.
 She offers onsite training as well as off-site coaching designed to help professionals more clearly communicate health messages.
 Contact Helen to learn more.

 For permission to include Health Literacy Consulting Tips in your organization's newsletter, please contact Helen Osborne by e-mail at: email@example.com, or by phone at: 508-653-1199.